Academics + Inquiry & Innovation Program

 - Year 3: Create

 - Year 4: Change

 I2 scholars will be exposed to a variety of enriching experiences such as targeted field trips and speakers.
 Enrichment activities are designed to expose I2 scholars to a wide range of thought processes, innovation strategies, and passion-driven projects.
-Past activities have included field trips The Crucible, The Tech Museum of Innovation, Autodesk and City Arts and Lectures.
+Past activities have included field trips to NASA Ames, Twitter, The Crucible, The Tech Museum of Innovation, Autodesk, Dolby, behind the scenes at the Academy of Sciences and City Arts and Lectures.

 Facilitated by the SHC Service Learning team, I2 scholars will work with peers across grade-levels to engage in a variety of service activities chosen by the members of their assigned service team.
 I2 Scholars will identify a new area of service interest each semester, and in collaboration with their peers, practice the “Enter to Learn, Leave to Serve” mission of SHC.

 I2 scholars model inquiry and innovation for all members of the SHC community through initiatives such as:

 “The I2 program has given me the valuable opportunity to discover an interest and share this interest with others through a year-long project.
 By granting students the chance to focus our time and skills on a project we are passionate about, the I2 program fosters values, like curiosity and responsibility, that will be useful long after graduation.
 This project, combined with engaging field trips and workshops that expose students to the countless applications of STEM outside the classroom, ultimately enhances the high school experience for I2 scholars and results in motivated individuals prepared to face whatever challenges we encounter after high school.”